dolphin-acoustics-vip/database-management-system/README.md

  `pip3 install -r requirements.txt`

+ If you make changes to the library and want to generate a new [requirements.txt](requirements.txt) file, open the virtual environment and run the following command:

+ `pip3 freeze > requirements.txt`

 <a name="setting-up-the-file-space"></a>
 ### Setting up the File Space
 The File Space is simply a designated path on the file system of the server (the machine running the Web App).
 To set this folder, insert the relative or absolute path into [file_space_path.txt](file_space_path.txt) in the program root.
 For testing purposes it is recommended to use a relative path such as `filespace` as the File Space.

+Note that by default `filespace` is a relative path, however should you enter an absolute path (for example one beginning with `C:`), this will automatically be recognised.

 ### Connecting the Web App to the Meta Base
 The python script [db.py](db.py) handles all database connection.
 For security reasons, all database connection parameters are stored in global environment variables.